 A big thank you also to Corin Eliot Gisel for the great editing work.

-Floriane Misslin (they/she) is a PhD candidate in Visual Sociology at Goldsmiths University of London.
+Floriane Misslin (they/them) is a PhD candidate in Visual Sociology at Goldsmiths University of London.
 Their practice explores the design of research methods to study gender in design and fashion.